pssnyder/v7p3r-chess-engine/docs/completed_projects/CHESS_CORE_REFACTOR_COMPLETE.md

 # Chess Core Refactor Implementation Summary

 ## Overview
-Successfully completed the refactoring of the `v7p3rChess` class by extracting generic chess functionality into a new `ChessCore` base class.
-This has significantly reduced the size of `v7p3r_play.py` and improved code organization.
+Successfully completed the refactoring of the `playChess` class by extracting generic chess functionality into a new `ChessCore` base class.
+This has significantly reduced the size of `play_chess.py` and improved code organization.

 ## Implementation Completed